Angelina of Greece: Biography

 Judging by the dates of her marriage, she is considered to have been born around 1380.
 She likely had at least one sister, Maria, who accompanied her to Spain, as did a certain Catalina.

-Regarding the story how she came to end up in an Ottoman harem, it has been speculated that she was taken by Murad I after the capture of Thessalonica in 1387, or that she was demanded as tribute by their son Bayezid I after defeating Thessalonica in 1391.
-Later they would be captured by Timur (Tamerlane) in 1402, after the Ottoman defeat in Battle of Ankaraa.
+Regarding the story how she came to end up in an Ottoman harem, it has been speculated that she was taken by Murad I after the capture of Thessalonica in 1387, or that she was demanded as tribute by his son Bayezid I after defeating Thessalonica in 1391.
+Later she would be captured by Timur (Tamerlane) in 1402, after the Ottoman defeat in Battle of Ankara.
 Around 1402 the first embassy sent by Henry III of Castile and consisting of Payo González de Sotomayor and Hernán Sánchez de Palazuelos arrived at the court of Tamerlán.
 At the moment after the return of the ambassadors, Tamerlán sent Angelina and her sister María to the Castilian king, along with another Christian woman, Catalina.

+The house of the Contreras in Segovia is now the town's UNED site.

 The embassy entourage arrived in Seville in 1403, whereupon the poet Francisco Imperial composed a poem dedicated to Angelina.
 Later, after passing through Jódar, a possession of Luis de Sotomayor, brother of the ambassador Payo González de Sotomayor, they arrived at the Alcázar of Segovia, where they met Henry III and his court.
 The king took them under his protection, arranging the marriage of Angelina with the Segovian nobleman Diego González de Contreras.
 Her sister Maria married the ambassador Payo González de Sotomayor, after having been exiled away to his holdings in Galicia, and later going to France, because the king considered that such romantic involvement was inappropriate for those entrusted with the protection of the ladies during their return trip.
 Catalina is said to have married Hernán Sánchez de Palazuelos.
 The married Angelina and Diego moved to live in Segovia, specifically in a house which is still preserved today located in the neighborhood of San Juan de los Caballeros.

 She was initially buried in the main chapel of the Convent of Santa Cruz de Segovia.
 Later, when the convent of Santa Cruz passed under the patronage of the Catholic Monarchs, her remains were transferred to the Church of San Juan de los Caballeros in the same city.

 Her descendants include her biographer, Juan de Contreras y López de Ayala, Marquis of Lozoya, academic and historian.